-He and his wife planted a row of bamboo along the eastern edge of the property to give the space definition and to block the views towards the neighbor's house.
+He and his wife planted a row of bamboo along the eastern edge of the property to give the space definition and block the views towards their neighbor's house.

-The exterior of the containers were insulated and clad in cement board siding, salvaged lumber from deconstruction and leftover redwood siding provide a warmer look, and were further painted to match the exterior of the house.
+The exterior of the containers were insulated and clad in cement board siding, salvaged lumber from deconstruction and leftover redwood siding to create a warm look.
+The structure was also painted to match the exterior of the house.

 Schoup made good use of leftover and extra materials he had laying around from other jobs, rather than buying brand new materials.
-Finally the floors were finished off with sustainably harvested cork flooring.
+The floors were finished off with sustainably harvested cork flooring.

 The new container office creates a charming courtyard with permeable paving materials.